Delta456/Wizard-DN/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>
 To contact the author of this work, e-mail him at mtinc2@gmail.com

+**THIS FORK WORKS WITH NAVENATOX'S PALLETE PATCH**
+1. Apply the Pallete Patch or compile it from the repo.
+2. Insert `Navenatox_Pallete_Patch_Fix.asm`.
+3. Insert `RTC.asm`

+In Line 436 `updateNPCPal: ......... .word 0x08XXXXXX+1`.  with XXXXXX being the offset of where you just inserted the `Navenatox_Pallete_Patch_Fix.asm`.
+This is not a pointer, do not reverse or add anything to the offset, just change the number after 0x08 exactly where you inserted it and keep the +1 after it.
+If I have put it in 9045F0, I will wrtie `0x089054F1`

+4. Put all the other asm files.